Wisp UTI meds and prescription slip on colorful geometric background

 Alternative Treatment

 We have based our recommendation on your specific case and medical guidelines, but there may be alternative treatments or strategies that may be helpful to you.
 Some may be more or less effective than what we provide.
 Some treatments may require an in-person exam or procedure which we can't provide.
-Message us or talk to your doctor in person to discuss alternative treatments.
+Message us or talk to your licensed medical provider in person to discuss alternative treatments.
 Here are some other treatments or strategies that you might consider:

 • In-person exam with testing